Beaver Loop Road

-The basic scope of the project is to rehabilitate the 26-foot wide roadway to include two 12-foot wide travel lanes, add 4-foot wide shoulders, new asphalt pavement, and a separated pathway.
+The basic scope of the project is to rehabilitate the existing 26-foot wide roadway to include two 12-foot wide travel lanes, 1-foot wide shoulders, new asphalt pavement, and a separated pathway.
 It’s been determined that all of these improvements can be accommodated and the design is moving forward.

 2. Will turn lanes be added at Bridge Access Road and Kenai Spur Highway?

 Yes.
 Based on input we received from the public and results from our traffic analysis, right turn lanes are being added to Beaver Loop Road at both Bridge Access Road and Kenai Spur Highway.
 Signals and left turn lanes are not recommended for the traffic volumes forecasted for the life of this project.

 The speed limit is not expected to change.

 4. How much right of way needs to be acquired for the project?